-The bra retailer saw a 26% increase in traffic in the first six weeks of using One-tap Promoted Pins, resulting in a 14% lower cost per acquisition.
+The bra retailer saw a 26% increase in traffic in the first six weeks of using Promoted Pins with one-tap, resulting in a 14% lower cost per acquisition.

 Finding new customers